Kamuran359/projects-2020-emma-kamuran/dataproject/README.md

 # Data analysis project

 Our project is titled **Data Project**.
-The inequality in Denmark is investigated, by analyzing data from Denmark Statistics and plotting lorenz curves and calculating the guini coefficients.
+The inequality in Denmark is investigated, by analyzing data from Denmark Statistics in order to plot lorenz curves and calculate guini coefficients.

 The **results** of the project can be seen from running [data project.ipynb](data project.ipynb).